-Nageeb Hassan has been a Professor of Clinical Pharmacology since March 2007.
-He served as the Dean of the College of Pharmacy and Health Sciences (COPHS) at Ajman University (AU) in the UAE from 2015 to 2024.
-In his academic career, he has led the Department of Pharmacology and Toxicology and has been actively involved in teaching and research at COPHS since the fall of 2007.
-He has made significant contributions to developing the MSc in Pharmacy program and introducing new courses.
-Furthermore, he played a crucial role in renewing the accreditation for AU’s undergraduate and graduate programs, as well as in achieving ACPE accreditation.
-Before joining AU, Nageeb completed specialized courses in Problem-Based Teaching and Learning in Pharmacotherapy and Medicine at Groningen University and Maastricht University in the Netherlands.
-At Sana’a University, he served as a Professor of Clinical Pharmacology, where he taught Problem-Based Pharmacotherapy and Rational Drug Use at both the undergraduate and graduate levels.
-He collaborated with the evaluation team from Liverpool University and the WHO-STC to assess medical education in Yemen.
-On the administrative front, he served as the Dean of the Faculty of Medicine and Health Sciences (FMHS) at Sana’a University from 2002 to 2004 and as Vice-Dean, where he was responsible for establishing the Faculty of Dentistry from 1998 to 2002.
-He also played a pivotal role in founding two medical schools in Yemen.
-Additionally, he held the position of Vice-Rector for Academic Affairs from 2004 to 2007 and acted as the Dean of the Faculty of Medical Sciences at the University of Hodeidah from 2004 to 2005.
+Dr. Nageeb Hassan has been a Professor of Clinical Pharmacology since March 2007.
+From 2015 to 2024, he served as the Dean of the College of Pharmacy and Health Sciences (COPHS) at Ajman University (AU) in the UAE.
+Throughout his academic career, Dr. Hassan has led the Department of Pharmacology and Toxicology and has been actively involved in teaching and research at COPHS since fall 2007.
+He has significantly contributed to the development of the MSc in Pharmacy program and the introduction of new courses.
+Additionally, he played a pivotal role in renewing the accreditation for AU’s undergraduate and graduate programs and in achieving ACPE accreditation.
+Prior to joining AU, Dr. Hassan completed specialized courses in Problem-Based Teaching and Learning in Pharmacotherapy and Medicine at Groningen University and Maastricht University in the Netherlands.
+While at Sana’a University, he served as a Professor of Clinical Pharmacology, teaching Problem-Based Pharmacotherapy and Rational Drug Use at both undergraduate and graduate levels.
+He also collaborated with an evaluation team from Liverpool University and WHO-STC to assess medical education in Yemen.

 Background The objective of this study was to determine the prevalence of anemia in patients with type 2 diabetes mellitus and to identify the set of anthropometric and biochemical factors that jointly influence the diabetic and anemic patients including body mass index and kidney function..
 Methods A retrospective cross-sectional design study that was carried out in a private medical center in Palestine.
 The study included a total of 453 patients with type 2 diabetes.
 Inclusion criteria included all patients (18 years or older) suffering from type 2 Diabetes mellitus attended the diabetic clinic from the 1st of January 2018, till 30th of December 2018..
 Results A total number of 453 diabetic patients were recruited in the study.
 Male constituted 48.5% (n=220) of the study sample and 51.4% (n=233) were female.
 Of total 453 diabetic patients, 38.4% (95% CI, 34%–43%) had anemia.
 The results of statistical modeling showed that female gender (AOR 18.5; 95% CI 9.35–21.97), presence of hypertension (AOR 2.11; 95% CI 1.98– 4.25), high BMI (AOR 1.101; 95% CI 1.045–1.159), high Serum Creatinine (AOR 1.72; 95% CI 1.22–2.13), high BUN level (AOR 1.22; 95% CI 1.145–1.301) and low e-GFR (AOR 0.571; 95% CI 0.271–0.872) are strong determents of anemia in type 2 diabetic patients..
 Conclusion The results of the current study revealed a high prevalence of Anemia among type 2 diabetes Mellitus patients.
 A significant association was reported between Anemia, kidney functions and body mass index.